renproject/darknode-cli/docs/gcp/getting-started-on-gcp.md

 Before installing and using the Darknode CLI, make sure that you have [created a Google Account](https://accounts.google.com/SignUp) and configured billing for [Google Cloud Platform](https://cloud.google.com/billing/docs/how-to/manage-billing-account), and [created a Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

-# Enabling the API
+# Enabling the APIs

 You need to enable both the [Cloud Resource Manager API](https://console.developers.google.com/apis/library/cloudresourcemanager.googleapis.com) and the [Compute Engine API](https://console.developers.google.com/apis/library/compute.googleapis.com).
 Make sure your project is selected and you're using the correct google account.

-You should be able to something like below if you successfully enable the APIs.
+You should be able to see something like these if you successfully enable the APIs.

 ![Visual representation of a block](cloud_resource_manager.png)
 ![Visual representation of a block](compute_engine.png)